Reimirno/golinks/README.md

 This is intended to be interacted with by a CLI tool.

+## Web interface

+WIP.
+Should provide:
+- basic CRUD operations for user to manage the URL mappings.
+- listing all the existing keywords, the list should be searchable and sortable (esp by use count).
+- route go/d/* to the web interface. (need to change chrome extension code)
+- fuzzy search for keywords (need to implement in backend too)

 ## Developing

-See `Makefile` for commands to run tests, build and clean the project.
+- `redirector`,`crud`,`crud_http`: See `Makefile` for commands to run tests, build and clean the server project.
+- `web`: Go to `web`. `npm i` to install dependencies. `npm run dev` to start the development server.
+- `browser/chrome`: Go to `browser/chrome`. `npm i` to install dependencies. `npm test` to run the tests.
+See chrome doc to load the extension in browser.

 ## Future work
 - Web UI/CLI for easier management of the mappings.
-    - grpc server does not work well with web.
-We shall either use grpc-web, connect-web or expose a regular REST API.
+- Fuzzy search for keywords
 - Deployment scheme
     - containerize and use Kubernetes, Terraform for deployment.
 Will be more necessary if we want to scale/use stuff like envoy (for grpc-web proxying for example) or connecting to logging/monitoring services.
 - Authentication/Authorization